Tuesday, January 6, 2015

 Hans laughed despite himself.
 “Okay.
 Let’s get on with it,” he said and opened the front passenger door.

 He had never seen Nana Njike laugh in such a light-hearted manner and never thought he could be so dramatic in his expressions.
 His father was with his people and felt at home as a natural man of his soul.
 None of the men inquired about Hans, something that was a bit of a surprise to him.
-However, father and son were aware of the questioning looks on their faces.
-At length, one of the men called over two of his sons who were scratching their heads and bellies not far away, and then ordered the boys in an equally dramatic manner to carry the bags and suitcases to Nana Njike’s home.
-The brothers grabbed them and scurried away, laughing at their father who carried his game further with a mock-kick at them.
+However, the father and son were aware of the questioning looks on their faces.
+At length, one of the men called over two of his sons who were scratching their heads and bellies not far away and then ordered the boys in an equally dramatic manner to carry the bags and suitcases to Nana Njike’s home.
+The brothers grabbed them and scurried away, laughing at their father who carried his game further with a mock kick at them.

 Nana Njike chatted awhile with the men before bidding them goodbye.
 Hans thought he looked rejuvenated as they continued the walk home.
 When he learned that his father invited the men over for a drink later that evening, he was not surprised at all.